ImRohitSingh/all-things-cloud/spring-boot-sample/README.md

 # Overview

-The purpose is to illustrate on how a `docker image` can be built and run, of a basic `Spring Boot application` with simple rest-endpoints.
+The purpose is to illustrate on how a `docker image` can be built and run, of a basic `Spring Boot application` with simple rest-endpoints and <u>no external dependencies</u> (e.g., app / db / message broker etc.)

-## Pre-requisites
+## Requirements

-- Docker
+1. Docker
-- Java 11
+1. Java 17
-- maven (tested with: `Apache Maven 3.8.6`)
+1. maven (tested with: `Apache Maven 3.8.6`)

 ## Build & Run